 A combination plating line for electro-less nickel immersion gold and Immersion silver is in use at Advanced Circuits Aurora facility.
 The electro less nickel is an auto-catalytic process that deposits nickel on the palladium catalyzed copper surface.
 The process requires continuous replenishment of the nickel ion and the reducing agent.
 Good process control (constituent concentration, temperature and pH) is the key to a consistent reproducible deposit.
 It is very important that the nickel be able to plate a surface with consistent phosphorus levels.
 Most prefer a middle range of 6 – 8% P, too low would easily corrode/too high makes subsequent soldering of parts more difficult.

 Immersion gold is replacement chemistry.
 This means that it attaches to the nickel by replacing atoms of nickel with atoms of gold.
 The purpose of the immersion gold layer is to protect the nickel surface until it is soldered.
-The recommended gold thickness is 2 – 4 µin.
-The purpose of the gold layer is to maintain the solderability of the nickel surface, so it is necessary that it be thin and pore-free.
+To ensure the best results, we follow IPC-6012 thickness guidelines for nickel and gold.
+The gold layer maintains the solderability of the nickel surface, so it is necessary that it be thin and pore-free.

 ENIG is a very versatile surface finish, it is a solderable surface, it is aluminum wire bondable, and is an excellent electrical contacting surface.
 It has excellent shelf life, in excess of 12 months, and is easy to inspect (visual) and the thickness is easily verified by non-destructive measurement.